r0b3-v1/symfony_cours/README.md

 This will create a new Entity in the Entity folder representing a table in the database containing the columns you will provide.

 ### Add relations between entities
+Use the `php bin/console make:entity` to create a relation.
+In the type proposition, type relation to add the desired relation.

 ### Migrations
 Migrations are used to update the database accordingly to your entities.
 Creating a migration is like committing your entities.